Complexity guarantees and polling strategies for Riemannian direct-search methods: Complexity analysis

 \begin{proposition} Under Assumptions~\ref{assu:flow}, \ref{assu:lipschitz_gradient} and \ref{assu:pss}, let $k_0$ denote the index of the first unsuccessful iteration.
 Then

 \end{proposition} \begin{proof} We again omit indices in norms throughout the proof.
-For every iteration $k < k_0$, the iteration is successful.
-Let $d \in \D_k$ denote the associated descent direction.
+If $k_0=0$, the result is immediate.
+Otherwise, every iteration of index $k \in \llbracket 0,k_0-1\rrbracket$ is successful.
+Let $d_k \in \D_k$ denote the direction taken at iteration $k$.
 By the sufficient decrease condition~\eqref{eq:suffdec}, we have

 Because the step size has not been reduced before the first unsuccessful iteration, $\alpha_k \geq \alpha_0$ for all $k < k_0$.
-Using $\|d\| \ge \Dmin$ yields
+Using $\|d_k\| \ge \Dmin$ yields

 Summing~\eqref{eq:decsucck0} over $k = 0, \ldots, k_0 - 1$ and applying Assumption~\ref{assu:flow} yields

 which rearranges to~\eqref{eq:k0}. \end{proof}

 We then bound the number of successful iterations that follow the first unsuccessful iteration. \begin{theorem} Under Assumptions~\ref{assu:flow}, \ref{assu:lipschitz_gradient} and \ref{assu:pss}, let $k_0$ be the index of the first unsuccessful iteration of Algorithm~\ref{algo:RDS}.
 Given any $\varepsilon \in (0,1)$, assume that $\|\grad f(x_{k_0})\|_{x_{k_0}}> \varepsilon$ and let $j_1$ be the first iteration after $k_0$ such that $\norm{\grad f(x_{j_1 + 1})}_{x_{j_1+1}}\leq \varepsilon$.
 Finally, let $|\Skj|$ be the number of successful iterations between $k_0$ and $j_1$.
 Then,